open-pioneer/trails-starter/docs/tutorials/HowToWriteTests.md

 ## Test utilities

-The package `@open-pioneer/test-utils` provides helpers to test components of a pioneer application:
+The package `@open-pioneer/test-utils` provides helpers to test components of an Open Pioneer Trails application:

 -   The application itself (that is, the web component).
     Web components can be mounted in the DOM and their children can be searched.